We are going to see In-Depth about the WordPress plugin init file.

 Let’s activate our plugin by clicking on the link

-After clicking on activate link you’ll get below error:
+After clicking on activate link you’ll get the below error:

 Error: Current WordPress and PHP versions do not meet minimum requirements for Sample Plugin.